|S-Boats in the Reichsmarine|

 S-Boats in the Reichsmarine 1919 - 1935

-At the end of World War One the trail boat "Lüsi 1" was completed but the acceptance trials did not take place.
+At the end of World War One the trial boat "Lüsi 1" was completed but the acceptance trials did not take place.
 Furthermore 12 other boats were under construction.
 Thereof five were continued, the boats "LM 24 - 26" and "LM 29 - 33" were stopped.

 Kpt. z.S.
 Lohmann, the Chief of theSeatransport Branch of the Reichsmarine, was empowered by the Chief of the Navy Command, with special resorts and the general authority for their usage.
-He launched the following measures:
+He launched the following initiatives:

 At Abeking & Rasmussen a glider boat (Wellenbinder-Stufengleitboot) "K" with dimensions 17,4 x 3,48 x 1,16 m in double-karweel Mahogani-planking was built.
 It displaced approximately 16 ts and was brought to 40 knots by two 450/500 HP gasoline engines.

 On basis of OHEKA II build for private American bill (length 22,5 m, width 3,7 m, draft 1,16 m, speed 32 kn) the trial boat "LÜR" was built by Lürssen with the dimensions 21,0 x 3,6 x 1,28 m as a round transverse framed displacer with approximately 23 ts displacement.
 It was equipped with three 450 HP Maybach gasoline engines and was thought to confirm the good experiences with "LÜSI 1".

 Oheka II-Modell im DSM, Bremerhaven - Foto: Frands Frandsen